 What you can learn

 By far, the most likely disasters are 1, 2, and 3.
 These are the things for which most of us prep and we should learn all we can about them.
 Not only does this help us to be better prepared, but it can also predict the things that could go wrong next if it should cascade (and they nearly always do.)
-These should be the focus for your research.
+These should be the focus of your research.

 Level 4 disasters are survivable to some extent, but those are the things that movies are made about.
 The death tolls would be very high and everything we know would change.
 Your skills, knowledge, and adaptability would stand second to your good luck of not being taken out in the initial catastrophe.
 (Or bad luck, depending on how you look at things.)

-Level 5 events are extinction level events that are completely unsurvivable.
+Level 5 events are extinction-level events that are completely unsurvivable.
 It’s interesting to understand them, but there is virtually no kind of preparation that would allow for survival.